 Mission

 Microscopy and image analysis are so strongly intertwined that it is impossible to talk about one without the other.
-We aim to form a network among young scientists in which we can discuss our specific imaging and analysis issues in an informal, peer-based environment. „Young” in this definition means students, PhD students and PostDocs up to two years after their defense.
+We aim to form an international network among young scientists in which we can discuss our specific imaging and analysis issues in an informal, peer- based environment.
+We offer problem- based learning on flexible, on-demand topics (watch parties of online lectures, roundtable discussions and troubleshooting sessions), as well as events with invited experts.
+Participation in the YMIA network is supported by GerBI, but does not require a GerBI membership.

 Activities